Church of St James, Didsbury

-St James, Didsbury, on Stenner Lane, is a Grade II* Church of England church in the Manchester suburb of Didsbury and with Emmanuel church is part of the parish of St James and Emmanuel, Didsbury.
+The Church of St James is a Church of England church on Stenner Lane in Didsbury, a suburb of Manchester, England.
+Together with Emmanuel Church on Barlow Moor Road, it forms the parish of St James and Emmanuel, Didsbury.
+The church is a Grade II* listed building.

 History

-In 1235, Albertus de Gresley granted land to Nicholas de Longford, Lord of the Manor of Withington, for the foundation of his own chapel in Didsbury.
-The first mention of the chapel is in the records of the Lancashire Assizes when 'William, Chaplain of Didsbury, came not on the first day and was fined'.
+In 1235 Albertus de Gresley granted land to Nicholas de Longford, Lord of the Manor of Withington, for the foundation of his own chapel in Didsbury.
+The first mention of the chapel appears in the records of the Lancashire Assizes when "William, Chaplain of Didsbury, came not on the first day and was fined."

-In 1352, the Bishop of Lichfield gave permission for the consecration of a churchyard for the burial of the victims of the Black Death.
+In 1352 the Bishop of Lichfield gave permission for the consecration of a churchyard for the burial of the victims of the Black Death.

-In 1541, the Diocese of Chester was formed and the church was transferred from the Diocese of Lichfield.
-The parish covered an area from the River Mersey to Moss Side and from Chorlton-cum-Hardy to Heaton Norris and Reddish.
+In 1541 the Diocese of Chester was formed, and the church was transferred from the Diocese of Lichfield.
+The parish covered an area from the River Mersey to Moss Side, and from Chorlton-cum-Hardy to Heaton Norris and Reddish.

-In accordance with the orders of Elizabeth I all records of births, deaths and marriages began to be recorded in 1561.
-The original register is in the City of Manchester archives and includes the record of the baptism of Saint Ambrose Barlow on 30 November 1585.
+In accordance with the orders of Elizabeth I, all records of births, deaths, and marriages began to be kept in 1561.
+The original register is in the City of Manchester Archives and includes the record of the baptism of Saint Ambrose Barlow on 30 November 1585.

+On 25 February 1952, the Church of St James was designated a Grade II* listed building.

-In 2025, the parish's team rector, Nicholas Bundock, was elected and installed as Bishop of Glasgow and Galloway.
+In 2025 the parish's team rector, Nicholas Bundock, was elected and installed as Bishop of Glasgow and Galloway.